NrgXnat/xnatio/docs/index.rst

 ==================================

-xnatio is a Python library, running in the Jupyter Notebook environment, that provides methods for easily accessing data from the XNAT_ database, allowing quick access to various methods within experiments. xnatio will allow you to select which projects, subjects, and experiments to gather data from, then, with a helpful UI, allow you to specify which paths within the experiments to gather.
+xnatio is a Python library, running in the Jupyter Notebook environment, that provides methods for easily accessing data from the XNAT_ database, allowing quick access to various fields within experiments. xnatio will allow you to select which projects, subjects, and experiments to gather data from, then, with a helpful UI, allow you to specify which fields within the heirarchical experiments to gather.
 Then, it will generate data points (or lists, if you prefer) and automatically group like variables (for example, if you select subject ID and a CDR score, then the data points will each contain an ID and CDR score from the same subject)